Quasinormal modes of a semi-holographic black brane and thermalization: Hybrid quasinormal modes

-Above $k_*$ and $\omega_*$ being the values of the momentum and frequency respectively at which the hydrodynamic description breaks down, i.e. they set the limits of the convergence of the gradient expansion.
+Above $k_*$ and $\omega_*$ are the values of the momentum and frequency respectively at which the hydrodynamic description breaks down, i.e. they set the limits of the convergence of the gradient expansion.
 To be precise, $k_*$ is the value of momentum at which the hydrodynamic mode collides with a gapped mode or a branch point, and $\omega_*$ is the value of the complex frequency at that point \cite{Grozdanov:2017ajz,Blake:2017ris,Blake:2018leo,Grozdanov:2019uhi}.
-Interestingly, $k_*$ can be complex and should be then determined by the analytic continuation of the hydrodynamic and non-hydrodynamic modes.
-In many contexts, $\vert\omega_*\vert$ is related to the inverse of the Lyapunov exponent and $v$ is then the butterfly velocity, however it may have other interpretations especially in the context of our model.
-The inequality \eqref{Eq:Dspec} is saturated typically in holographic theories and in other models such as SYK chains \cite{Blake:2016sud,Gu:2016oyy}.
-As far as the lower bound is concerned, $\tilde{v}$ has been identified with the Fermi velocity in fermionic systems \cite{Hartnoll:2014lpa} while $\tau_{\rm eq}$ is the energy relaxation time.
-In the case that the dispersion relation of the diffusive mode is univalent over the entire complex $z$-plane with $z\equiv k^2$ except for a branch point and at $z =\infty$, then according to \cite{Grozdanov:2019uhi}, $\tilde{v}$ is the butterfly velocity.
+Interestingly, $k_*$ can be complex and should be then determined by the analytic continuation of the hydrodynamic and non-hydrodynamic modes. {It is expected that $v_*$ is essentially an effective state-dependent Lieb-Robinson velocity governing the ballistic growth of the operators at late time (see \cite{Roberts:2016wdl} and \cite{Hartman:2017hhp}).} The inequality \eqref{Eq:Dspec} is saturated typically in holographic theories and in other models such as SYK chains \cite{Blake:2016sud,Gu:2016oyy}.